 DSS is less than thrilled that the press knows where HH is staying.
 In a charming article in the San Jose Mercury News , Donyo dropped the name of His Holiness’s San Francisco hotel and produced photos of his bed.
 Protestors, alleging war profiteers amongst the organizers, threaten to show up.
 We get word from HH’s people that HH has changed the topic of his talk, or has added a topic (we’re not sure which).
 This is after 5,500 programs have been printed for $35,000.
-(At the final hour John types up a program insert on our home computer.)
-On top of that, HH’s people are not sure where HH will hold a private audience for a group of twenty major benefactors that John and I have organized.
+On top of that, HH’s people are not sure where HH will hold a private audience for a group of twenty major benefactors that I have organized.
 The Asian Art Museum is expecting us at 4 p.m.; the audience of people coming from all over the world might be held in a tbd room in Bill Graham Auditorium.

 Late that night Donyo calls with the most alarming news yet: HH has just asked to have eggs and potatoes delivered to his room for his 4:30 a.m. breakfast.
 The hotel has sent room service home.
 Donyo’s English comes in fits and starts.
 Do we know how to make hashbrowns?

 Donyo is very grateful for our help and is constantly expressing his gratitude to everyone who has materialized to help—many who are having difficulties seeing eye-to-eye.
 Cameron Sears, the other “professional,” seem above the fray, bantering about the alleged war profiteers and the protestors who might or might not show up.